Requirements for Authors

 • As to preferred literary genres, EE publishes scientific studies, debates, conference reports, book reviews, etc. mainly from the field of Social sciences, Education sciences, Linguistics, History, Ethnography, Sociology, etc.

-• The content, the references and the Bibliography of the studies should be up-to-date.
+• The content, the references, and the Bibliography of the studies should be up-to-date.

 • The text of the study should be well and clearly written, and should be easy to follow.